-RFS is deemed to have "custody" of the assets of client accounts as a result of RFS's ability to deduct fees from the client's custodial account, as authorized by the client's Agreement.
+RFS is deemed to have limited custody of the assets of client accounts as a result of RFS's ability to instruct the Custodian to deduct fees from the client's custodial account, as authorized by the client's Agreement.
 Assets will be held in the name of the client by the Custodian.
 Please refer to Item 5 for information regarding deduction of Investment Management Fees from client accounts.